Summary

 6. If any check fails, fix the issues and re-run

-Create a test command at .claude/commands/test.md:
+A test command should be created at .claude/commands/test.md:

 # Test Command